GoogleCloudPlatform/datacatalog-tag-engine/README.md

 cd ..
 ```

-The script is expected to run for about 10 minutes.
+Note: the above script is expected to run for 10-12 minutes.
 As the indexes get created, you will see them show up in the Firestore console.
 There should be 33 indexes in total.

 10. Build and deploy the Cloud Run service:

-This command currently requires gcloud beta.
+The next command requires `gcloud beta`.
 You can install it by running `gcloud components install beta`.

+It also requires you to have a VPC connector that is routing requests to private IPs.
+You can create one from Serverless VPC Access.

 ```
 gcloud beta run deploy tag-engine \
 	--source . \
 	--platform managed \
 	--region $TAG_ENGINE_REGION \
+	--allow-unauthenticated \
+	--ingress=internal-and-cloud-load-balancing \
+	--port=8080 \
-	--no-allow-unauthenticated \
+	--min-instances=0 \
-	--ingress=all \
+	--max-instances=5 \
-	--service-account=$CLOUD_RUN_SA
+	--service-account=$CLOUD_RUN_SA \
+	--vpc-connector=projects/$TAG_ENGINE_PROJECT/locations/$TAG_ENGINE_REGION/connectors/$VPC_CONNECTOR \
+	--vpc-egress=private-ranges-only
 ```

-11. Set one Cloud Run environment variable:
+11. Set Cloud Run environment variable:

 ```
 export SERVICE_URL=`gcloud run services describe tag-engine --format="value(status.url)"`